redcican/Python-Exercise/README.md

     Return the truncated string with a `...` ending.
 However, if the given maximum string length `num` is less than or equal to 3, then the addition of the three dots does not add to the string length in determining the truncated string.

+* Challenge 19

+    Write a function that splits an array (first auguments) into groups the length
+    of `size` (second argument) and return them as a two-dimensional array.